pandas-dev/pandas/doc/source/timeseries.rst

    r.agg({'A' : 'sum', 'B' : 'std'})

-Furthermore you can pass a nested dict to indicate different aggregations on different columns.
+Furthermore, you can also specify multiple aggregation functions for each column separately.

 .. ipython:: python